DuncanSchouten/barber-jekyll/_works/100-dinners.md

 * Incentivizing post-event reporting and photo submission with a prize giveaway, as well as providing an online form to ease the process

 ### Service blueprint
-We developed a detailed service blueprint over several iterations (as seen above), giving a clear overview of staff and operational requirements.
+We developed a detailed service blueprint over several iterations (seen above), giving a clear overview of staff requirements and operational processes.